kalinchuk/mark_8_minicomputer/README.md

 ### Jumpers

-For the first and only memory board, install all of the resisters, A jumpers, 0 jumper and block codes as illustrated in the following image.
+For the first and only memory board, install all of the resistors, A jumpers, 0 jumper and block codes as illustrated in the following image.
 Refer to original instructions if adding additional memory boards.

 <img width="300" alt="Memory Board Jumpers" src="https://github.com/kalinchuk/mark_8_minicomputer/assets/1035984/3cdcb5ae-1115-4da0-9939-27507b1c660b">